vtog/labGuides/source/env/rhel-default-install.rst

 Setup Fedora/RHEL
 =================

-These instruction configure RHEL8 with my preferred settings.
+These instruction configure RHEL9 or Fedora with my preferred settings.

-.. warning:: This is a work in progress.
-I need to walk through this a couple more times to ensure I captured everything.

 #.
-Setup fusion free and non-free
+If needed setup fusion free and non-free

+   .. attention:: Optional, these repo's may not be needed.

    .. code-block:: bash